 Trivia and History

-The services are one of only two in Scotland which are not marked as a recommended truckstop.
+The services were one of only two in Scotland which were not marked as a recommended truckstop.
 However, there is an additional lorry park next to the main services.

 Being independently owned, the services at Happendon stick out remarkably compared with the other facilities on the road.
 The main amenity building uses a series of buildings branching off a central area, much like other services being built at the time, but is clearly designed to handle large crowds.
 There are separate entries and exits for most units (toilets included) and a large restaurant.

 At the centre of the restaurant, where the furnishing are loyal to its original design, is a large water feature.
 It also has a board telling the history of the site.

 The quaint nature of the services perhaps makes it suited to the former A74, which is the road the services are actually built next to, although this doesn't carry a lot of traffic.

 Happendon was the first service area on this section of the M74 when it opened in the early '90s.
 It was built by a couple who invested £500,000 into the site by selling their businesses and home and moving into a caravan on the site, even though they had to fight for another two years before they could get confirmation that the services would be signed.

-An official opening ceremony was held on 16 August 1994, opened by Ian Livingstone.
+An official opening ceremony was held on 16 August 1994, opened by Ian Livingstone of the Lanarkshire Development Agency and Motherwell College.

 In late November 2014, Westmorland acquired Cairn Lodge for an undisclosed sum, and plan to only make minor changes to the menu in the cafe and product range in the shop for the time being.